CodeYourFuture/immersive-go-course/http-auth/README.md

 Next you're going to test how many requests your server can support, and add basic [rate limiting](https://www.cloudflare.com/en-gb/learning/bots/what-is-rate-limiting).

 [Follow this guide](https://www.datadoghq.com/blog/apachebench/) to install and use ApacheBench, which will test to see how many requests your server can handle.
-(Note: `ab` comes pre-installed on macOS!)

 ```
 > ab -n 10000 -c 100 'http://localhost:8080/'